Brett Gardiner: Shedden massacre

 After the massacre, Gardiner helped clean up the crime scene and destroyed evidence.
 Sandham promoted Aravena and Gardiner up to "full patch" Bandidos early on the morning of 8 April.
 Gardiner chose not to return to Winnipeg and instead decided to stay with Kellestine despite his desire to return to Winnipeg to see his girlfriend.
 Gardiner's decision to stay with Kellestine was used at his trial as evidence that he was not afraid of Kellestine.
 Gardiner was arrested on the night of 8 April 2006 at Kellestine's farmhouse and charged with first-degree murder.
 The journalist Jerry Langton wrote: "Inside the barn, the police found blood spatters and bits of human flesh and hair among the beer bottles and Nazi flags.
 Gardiner had done a lousy job cleaning up".

-On 17 June 2006, Gardiner called his girlfriend, Jessica McDowell, from his jail cell saying that someone in the Winnipeg chapter was making "an eight-hour video", which was his way of saying that another member of the Winnipeg chapter, a man known only as M.H. due to a court order, had turned Crown's evidence and had made a eight-hour long video confession for the police.
+On 17 June 2006, Gardiner called his girlfriend, Jessica McDowell, from his jail cell saying that someone in the Winnipeg chapter was making "an eight-hour video", which was his way of saying that another member of the Winnipeg chapter, a man known only as M.H. due to a court order, had turned Crown's evidence and had made an eight-hour long video confession for the police.
 McDowell asked if he was excited about celebrating his birthday in jail the coming Monday, leading him to sarcastically say: "Yeah, a whole lot excited".
 Gardiner's mother phoned him on 18 June 2006 to urge him to turn Crown's evidence, saying that testifying against the others was his best chance of receiving a lesser sentence given that he was facing charges of first-degree murder.
 She stated she had spoken with the Crown Attorney handling the case, and he was open to a plea bargain with Gardiner out of the account of his age and that he had not killed anyone.
 Gardiner rejected his mother's advice, saying he would be loyal to his biker "brothers" and that "The only thing I'm going to say is 'here's my lawyers' number'" if an offer to turn Crown's evidence was made to him.